tartiflette/tartiflette/docs/tutorial/write-your-resolvers.md

 ## What is a resolver?

 A resolver is a callable _(which has to be asynchronous)_ that is attached to a field of your schema.
-It will be in charge of returning data accordingly to the field it is bind to.
+It will be in charge of returning data accordingly to the field it is bound to.

 ### How to attach a resolver to a field with Tartiflette?